 Practicing Even Stitch Formation

-Adapting to Different Yarn Fibers
+Adapting to Different Yarn Weights

 Maintaining consistent tension is a skill that develops over time.
 Don't get discouraged if your first few swatches aren't perfect.
 Keep practicing, and you'll eventually find a rhythm that works for you.
-The key is to be mindful of your movements and make small adjustments as needed.

 Strategic Yarn Selection for Hand-Dyed Projects

-Understanding Yarn Type and Weight
+Understanding Yarn Weight and Gauge Ranges

-Yarn Weight Recommended Needle Size (US) Gauge (stitches per inch)
+| Yarn Weight | Recommended Needle Size (US) | Typical Gauge (stitches per 4 inches) |

-Considering Color Combinations in Variegated Yarns
+Considering Color in Variegated Yarns

 Planning for Sufficient Yarn Quantity